leo-guinan/me/Local Liquidity Pools.md

 Day 90 – Surplus exceeds 3× monthly burn; mentor spin-off pools in adjacent ZIP codes.

 Remember: “Those who prepare now will lead the reconstruction.
 Those who wait will be swept away in the chaos.
 The difference… is measured in weeks, not years.”
-The Last Complexity - b…

 VIII.
 Identity Invocation
 Builders vs. Extractors